Release date: February 11th, 2013

 We see Bathtub, a community in the Louisiana bayou, fervently autonomous, poor, entranced by its own history and its place in a small corner of a large world.
 We see two of its residents, six year old Hushpuppy and her father Wink.
 We see water sustaining life and taking it.
 We see the spirit of community and the destructive nature of alcohol.
 We see Wink coarsely teaching his daughter the harsh truths of the world, the fine balance of things.
 We see man’s effect on nature tipping the balance.
 We see Wink become ill.
 We’re left wondering whether he’s ill because the balance has been tipped or the balance tipping because he’s ill, after all he’s Hushpuppy’s world, so close to orphanhood as she is, the spirit and knowledge of the Bathtub shaped into an unpredictable man.

 We see prehistoric beasts blurring the line between literal and metaphorical.
 We see the waters rise and the community washed away.
 We see them stand their ground against flood and forced evacuation.
 We see the threat of civilization.
 We see Hushpuppy searching for her mother.
 We see funeral pyres and hospitals.
-We see a Beasts Of The Southern Wildhundred things within each ‘see’, a photomosaic of storytelling.
+We see a hundred things within each ‘see’, a photomosaic of storytelling.
 You can lose yourself in pictures like this if you want to, or you can criticise the hell out of it…whimsical, sloppy, over-simplified, meandering, I can take that it isn’t a film for all tastes, it has a style and a feel I am particularly susceptible to.

 One thing I take exception to is the accusation of the glamorisation of poverty thrown at Beasts Of The Southern Wild, as if poor people can’t be the subject of fantasy, as if we haven’t got enough ‘gritty’ and stereotypical depictions of poverty to ease our charitable souls, as if even though it has obviously stylised production design and prehistoric beasts marching through the bayou it shows people below the bread-line laughing as well as losing, drinking and drowning…y’know the things middle class people do as well.
 Is it that we don’t have our fill of victims in the film?
 Wink, is a prime example, he’s brave but he hits his daughter, he’s caring but to modern parents also neglectful, he defends a community most of us would see as hellish to live in; we’re not happy with such contradictions.

 The standards by which we judge poverty have led us to be prejudiced even if we do mean well.
-Dwight Henry who plays Wink, a baker before he took to acting, gives a performance of such raw life that it only seems possible by performers in his situation (think Q’orianka Kilcher in The New World as well); free from the structures Beasts Of The Southern Wildof previous roles, he is able to construct a performance of such brilliance that it’s hard to think it could be repeated, it’s too good for awards.
+Dwight Henry who plays Wink, a baker before he took to acting, gives a performance of such raw life that it only seems possible by performers in his situation (think Q’orianka Kilcher in The New World as well); free from the structures of previous roles, he is able to construct a performance of such brilliance that it’s hard to think it could be repeated, it’s too good for awards.
 It again is as if he has accepted that chaos isn’t a thing to be feared or removed.
 Acting is a raw, revealing and sometimes foolish profession, but if you are aware of this……

 I get carried away sometimes.
 Certain films take hold of me like a beautiful suffocation.
 The symptoms are such.
 Firstly I begin to grin as though the madness of the image has infected me (I recall, Aguirre, Apocalypse Now and There Will Be Blood), then I’ll lean forward in my chair as though if I got closer I could see round the image to catch a glimpse of the secret machinations of the thing….then, only occasionally I’ll lift my hands to the screen as if I am in some heated debate with the film….God knows what I’d do if I was standing up.
 It’s the chaos I reckon; only films that seem to have abandoned themselves possess me like this.
 My blood gets up and the images get to me to the point where I can’t tell inside from outside….Aurochs, floodwater, stonewall cinemas, floating brothels, firesides, bookshops, bathtubs, icecaps, beautiful women and the river flows on by as it always has.